-The Oklahoma Chamber of Commerce Executives have compiled resources on the Coronavirus (COVID-19) that include the State of Oklahoma, ACCE, US Chamber, and resources for recovery.
+The Oklahoma Chamber of Commerce Executives have compiled resources on membership, board development (Bob Harris) and COVID-19 that include the State of Oklahoma, ACCE, US Chamber, and resources for recovery.

 Strategy for Chambers (Budgeting, Recovery)